eclipse-theia/theia/doc/Developing.md

     THEIA=$PWD/theia

-## Build the `theia` package
+## Build core, extensions and examples packages

-The top-level directory contains the `theia` npm, the Theia framework.
-You can fetch its dependencies and build it using:
+You can download dependencies and build it using:

     cd $THEIA
     npm install